 For purposes of the travel ban case, it does not make a difference whether the power is “inherent” or “exclusive,” because the president prevails either way.
 Pursuant to 8 U.S.C. §1182(f), Congress has in fact given the president the plenary authority to “suspend the entry” of “aliens” if their “entry” would be “be detrimental to the interests of the United State.”
 This delegation works in either fashion: as a recognition of an “exclusive” power under Curtiss-Wright or as a recognition of an “inherent” power that is shared with Congress.

 In contrast, Congress has prohibited nationality-based discrimination with respect to the issuance of immigrant visas.
 Here, Congress’s enumerated power over naturalization is plenary, and the president has neither an exclusive, nor an inherent power to rely on.
-As I’ve noted since the , there is an important distinction between the power to deny entry (the president’s inherent power) and the power to issue visas (Congress’s plenary power).
+As I’ve noted since the outset of this litigation, there is an important distinction between the power to deny entry (the president’s inherent power) and the power to issue visas (Congress’s plenary power).
 The government has sought to resolve this tension in this fashion: People who are subject to an entry ban should not be issued a visa, for such an act would be futile.
 The court could disagree with this distinction and find that the proclamation violates the INA’s prohibition on nationality-based discrimination with respect to immigrant visas.
-(With respect to the executive power to deny immigrant visas on the basis of nationality, see my discussion of the .)
+(With respect to the executive power to deny immigrant visas on the basis of nationality, see my discussion of the saving construction.)
 That holding would still permit nationality-based discrimination for non-immigrant visas.
 But such an opinion would not reach the conclusion that Chief Judge Gregory did: that the president lacks such an inherent power altogether.

 The Power to Exclude Recognized in Knauff was not limited to “A Time of National Emergency”